austin5919/Recipe-Website/README.md

 # Recipe-Website
 A recipe web site for a fictional pie company named Granny's Pies.

-# Guidelines
 HTML and CSS have no validation errors.
 All information is read and easy to read.

 # Screenshot
 ![Example](Screenshots/Screenshot1.png)